ngtrdai197/Personal-Website-Scully/blog/deployments/how-to-deploy-web-app-into-nginx-and-forward-to-a-nodejs-app.md

 }
 ```
 > With location `/api/` when enter `domain/api/` nginx going to forward to `http://localhost:3333/`

+`http://localhost:3333/` will be where we call an application running on port 3333.
+In my case it will be a Node.js application

 Notice that we’ve updated the root configuration to our new directory, and the `server_name` to our domain name.

 Next, let’s enable the file by creating a link from it to the sites-enabled directory, which Nginx reads from during startup: